Brumaba

 Brief

-Their service technicians (own and contractors) used an old tool and software to setup, test, install, diagnose, fix and maintain the operation tables and chairs that they made and sold.
+Their service technicians (own staff and contractors) used an old tool and software to setup, test, install, diagnose, fix and maintain the operation tables and chairs that they made and sold.

 - Hard to navigate through the interface using a few buttons, a dial and limited screen real estate